RayPT808/momentum-bicycle-workshop/README.md

 ---
 ##  Testing

 I used a **test-as-you-go approach**, ensuring each change worked correctly before moving forward.

+**Manual Testing**

+Tested each user journey from start to finish.
+Validated form inputs with valid/invalid data.
+Checked authentication and authorization flows.
+Ensured responsiveness across different browsers and devices.

 ### **Testing Checklist:**
  End-to-end testing for all user journeys.